lindhor/geoportal-server-catalog-wiki/Customize-search-panel.md

-allowAggregation | Showing aggregation of records data-dojo-props | List of properties for the facet data-dojo-type | Template type field | Name of Elasticsearch field interval | Units for clustering, counts per year/day etc., used in the temporal facet label | Label to be shown on the search panel, it can be either a string or variable pointing to a string. nestedPath | Nested query in Elasticsearch, e.g. nestedPath:'timeperiod_nst' in time period facets open | If set to true, the facet will be open when geoportal starts. pointField | Name of point field in Elasticsearch
+allowAggregation | Showing aggregation of records data-dojo-props | List of properties for the facet data-dojo-type | Template type field | Name of Elasticsearch field, an easy way to find the field name is to look at the json output in search results
+interval | Units for clustering, counts per year/day etc., used in the temporal facet label | Label to be shown on the search panel, it can be either a string or variable pointing to a string nestedPath | Nested query in Elasticsearch, e.g. nestedPath:'timeperiod_nst' in time period facets open | If set to true, the facet will be open when geoportal starts. pointField | Name of point field in Elasticsearch